 - Specify the Automated Attendent number.
 Specify the Automated Attendant [1-4] to which this Submenu belongs. - Specify a Submenu number and create the Submenu.
-The choices are [1-99]. - Listen to the Submenu prompt and menu definition.
+The choices are [1-98].
+In Release 7.0 or later, Submenu 99 is automatically created with the system-wide Directory List assigned.
+See "Assigning Submenu 99" on page 67 for more information. - Create a Submenu to play a Directory List.
+The choices are [1-98].
+In Release 7.0 or later, you can create a Submenu that plays a customized Directory List.
+See "Programming Directory Lists" on page 98 and "Creating Submenus to Play a Directory List" on page 78 for more information. - Listen to the Submenu prompt and menu definition.
 The factory settings indicate the prompt has not been recorded and the Selector Codes for the Submenu definition are not used.
 This step is not required when creating a new Submenu; it is useful when modifying an existing Submenu. - Modify the Submenu.
 This option allows you to modify the Selector Code Actions.
 Selector Codes are the choices on the Submenu.
 Selector Code Actions indicate what happens when choices are made from the Submenu.
 The factory-set Selector Code assignments are "...not used." - Record new Submenu prompt.
 You must record a Submenu prompt.
 The factory-set Submenu prompt is, "The Submenu prompt has not been recorded."

-In Appendix B, refer to PARTNER Messaging Planning Form 3c - Submenu, and Form 3d - Recording Script for the information you need to program Submenus.
+In Appendix B, refer to PARTNER Messaging Planning Form 3c - Submenu, Form 3d - Recording Script, and Form 3e - Submenus with Directory List Assigned for the information you need to program Submenus.